julienbrg/ato/README.md

-# Minter v0.1.0
+# Minter

-Minter app allows everyone to issue 10,000 units of an ERC-20.
+Minter (v0.1.0) allows anyone to issue 10,000 units of an ERC-20.

 A demo is available at [https://strat.cc/minter](https://strat.cc/minter).